NASCAR operations of Team Penske: Background

 In 2014, the team changed their name branding from "Penske Racing" to "Team Penske" to match their IndyCar name.

-For the 2016 season, Team Penske fielded the No. 2 Miller Lite Ford Fusion for Keselowski and the No. 22 Shell/Pennzoil Ford Fusion for Joey Logano.
-The team also supplies cars to the historic NASCAR team, Wood Brothers Racing, who fields Penske development driver Ryan Blaney on a full-time basis.
+For the 2016 season, Team Penske fielded the No. 2 for Keselowski and the No. 22 for Joey Logano.
+The team also started fielding cars to the historic NASCAR team Wood Brothers Racing.
+In 2018, Team Penske added the No. 12 for Ryan Blaney.
+That year, Logano won Penske its second Cup Series title.